fleaflet/flutter_map/README.md

+> DON'T INTERACT WITH master BRANCH
+> Instead, use new default branch 'fix-merge-conflicts'.
+This is due to some complicated conflict resolving that went a little wrong.

 # flutter_map

 `flutter_map` is a mapping package for Flutter, based off of ['leaflet.js'](https://leafletjs.com/).
 Simple and easy to learn, yet completely customizable and configurable, it's the best choice for mapping in your Flutter app.